How to Effectively Construct a Will to Reduce the Chance of a Contest

 By being aware of circumstances that are likely to inspire a will contest, you can pre-empt potential claims and take steps to reduce their viability.

-On What Grounds Could Someone Contest Your Will?
+On What Grounds Could Someone Contest a Will?

 There are various circumstances that may prompt an individual to pursue a case against your estate.
 Claims will generally fall into one of the three following categories: